 If you’re perplexed and thinking “What the…?” that’s quite understandable; everything about this whole idea that we suffer from resolution is incredibly counter-cultural!
 In our impatient, striving, polarized society, just tolerating open-ended grey areas – much less opening up our minds to, and relaxing, with them as our “birthright” (which is, itself, a paradox of course) – can sound crazy.

 But I believe it’s true that, while humans naturally seek stability, simplicity, certainty and resolution, these instincts cause us great suffering.
 This is because the stark fact is we live in a VUCA (volatile, uncertain, complex and ambiguous) world.
 Therefore, when we rush to decide, declare and complete things, we are making a futile attempt to go against the prevailing conditions and – worse – we close ourselves off from possibility.

-On some level we are aware that our (very understandable) fear-based attachment to outcomes tends to foreshorten creative potential.
+On some level we are aware that our (normal and natural) fear-based attachment to outcomes tends to foreshorten creative potential.
 Yet we’d rather sabotage our own futures by constraining ourselves with artificial deadlines than endure the discomfort of not-knowing indefinitely while we hold a space for something to arise that is almost always fresher, wiser, sweeter, more impactful or more beautiful.
 This is why learning to embrace ambiguity – and the exciting implications of its dynamic process – is an important leadership capacity.

 How does a leader “do ambiguity?”